-Hand & Upper Extremity
+Hand & Upper Extremity fellowship

 At OrthoCarolina we believe that not all fellows should be trained identically.
 Fellows arrive with different backgrounds (ortho, plastics, or general surgery) and have different strengths and weaknesses within given fields.
 Because of this, we tailor each fellows’ year to their individual needs and goals.
 The four months of elective time truly allows this to occur in the final third of the academic year.
 If a fellow desires more exposure to congenital, shoulder surgery, or brachial plexus for instance, either due to a feeling of deficiency or the demands of their future job, they have the flexibility to focus additional time on those areas of upper extremity reconstruction.

 Lastly, the experience here is made more special by the experiences outside of work.
-Fellows and staff enjoy time together socially including sporting events (Panthers games, Hornet’s games, Knights games, NASCAR), trips to Dr Gaston’s farm, Dr Gaul’s mountain house, and golfing at area Country Clubs.
+Fellows and staff enjoy time together socially including sporting events (Panthers games, Hornet’s games, Knights games, NASCAR), trips to Dr. Gaston’s farm, Dr. Gaul’s mountain house, and golfing at area Country Clubs.

 OrthoCarolina values diversity in the community and on our team.
 All are welcome here.

 Our Hand team is committed to this mission in our service to an ever-growing multiethnic, multilingual, and multi-identifying Charlotte region.
 We strive to reflect our community as evidenced by our attending staff, fellows, PAs, therapists, and nursing staff.
 Most importantly, we are committed to culturally competent care that understands how patients' unique experiences and backgrounds are a critical part of wellness and recovery.

 Our team highly endorses the American Association for Hand Surgery’s diversity and inclusion statement.